Needles and straw in a haystack: robust confidence for possibly sparse sequences: Main results

-\begin{remark} A few more remarks on the theorem are in order. \begin{itemize} \item[\rm{(i)}] The above local result implies the minimax optimality over various sparsity scales, see Section \ref{implication} for more detail on this. \item[\rm{(ii)}] The constants in the theorem depend only on $\beta, B$ and some also on $\varkappa$, the exact expressions can be found in the proof. \item[\rm{(iii)}] Notice that for a local rate to be mimicable it should include the penalty term $\sigma^2$ which is not included in the oracle rate $r^2(\theta)$ if $I_o = \varnothing$ (e.g., for $\theta=0$).
-But of course, the quantity $M_0r^2(\theta) +M\sigma^2$ from Theorem \ref{th1} does include this term. \item[\rm{(iv)}] The non-asymptotic exponential bounds in terms of the constant $M$ from the expression $M'r^2(\theta) +M\sigma^2$ (with fixed $M'$) in claims (i) and (ii) of the theorem provide a very refined characterization of the quality of the posterior $\hat{\pi}(\vartheta|X)$ and estimator $\hat{\theta}$, finer than, e.g., the traditional oracle inequalities like \eqref{cor_est}.
+\begin{remark} A few more remarks on the theorem are in order. \begin{itemize} \item[\rm{(i)}] The above local result implies the minimax optimality over various sparsity scales, see Section \ref{implication} for more detail on this. \item[\rm{(ii)}] The constants $M_0, M_1, H_0, H_1, m_0, m_1>0$ in the theorem depend only on $\beta, B$ and some also on $\varkappa$, the exact expressions can be found in the proof. \item[\rm{(iii)}] The non-asymptotic exponential bounds in terms of the constant $M$ from the expression $M'r^2(\theta) +M\sigma^2$ (with some fixed $M'$) in claims (i) and (ii) of the theorem provide a very refined characterization of the quality of the posterior $\hat{\pi}(\vartheta|X)$ and estimator $\hat{\theta}$, finer than, e.g., the traditional oracle inequalities like \eqref{cor_est}.
 This refined formulation allows for subtle analysis in various asymptotic regimes ($n \to \infty$, $\sigma \to 0$, or their combination) as we can let $M$ depend in any way on $n$, $\sigma$, or both. \end{itemize} \end{remark}